310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 …but, well, our [fight] has probably only just begun.
 {% endbubble %}

-{% bubble Kaoru %}
+{% bubble Kaoru v2 %}
-Yeah, Sakuma-san also told me something like that~ Just what I’d expect from an Eccentric—You guys have similar ways of comforting people~♪
+Yeah, Sakuma-san also told me something like that~ Just what I’d expect from an Eccentric — You guys have similar ways of comforting people~♪
 {% endbubble %}

 {% bubble Kanata v2 %}
 fufu. kaoru, you will work with rei as an [idol] from here on out, right? i will cheer you on.
 {% endbubble %}

-{% bubble Kaoru %}
+{% bubble Kaoru v2 %}
 Thanks.
 You too, Kanata-kun.
 If things with your family ever gets rough, run away to my place.

 You’re always welcome, okay?
 I’d be good at taking care of someone if it’s only you.